 Without further adieu, I bring you my #1 favorite of the many San Francisco attractions.
 Now, you may be wondering why Alcatraz tops my list.
 It's simple, though.
 I love history, and I'm a human behaviorist.
 It's fascinating to me to think about the people who once occupied the cells of Alcatraz, to consider their stories and the momentarily experience theirs.

 The structure itself is fascinating, situated just a few short miles from the center of the city of San Francisco.
 Our tour guide noted that prisoners could hear the laughter and merriment from the city on particularly quiet nights, driving even the sanest man to madness.
 Escape!
 It was next to impossible, yet you can almost understand why they momentarily thought it could be.
 The distance seems swimmable.

 By far the most amazing part of our Alcatraz experience was the photography exhibit on display, Prisoners of Age.
 The show featured the amazing photography of Ron Levine, who carefully and thoughtfully composed portraits of aging prisoners throughout the nation's maximum security prisons.

-The work was shown with the intent to challenge viewers (who had just seen first hand the interior of a prison) to consider whether prison is the appropriate place for aging prisoners, most of which have significant health problems that prisons are ill-equipped to address.
-The poignant photographs displayed in the decaying structure really resonated with many visitors, including me.
+Displayed with the intent to challenge viewers (who had just seen first hand the interior of a prison), the work asked the question: is prison the appropriate place for aging prisoners?
+The poignant photographs displayed in the decaying structure resonated with many visitors, including me.

 Thanks for all your support.
 It means the world to me.
 Until next time my friends!